Mercury Policy News

 Mercury Synthesis Paper Summary Fact Sheets

-These fact sheets were developed to summarize the four mercury science to policy papers as a translation tool for the COP-1 delegates and others attending the Convention to inform them about the latest mercury science and the gaps in knowledge.
+These fact sheets were developed to summarize the four mercury science to policy papers as a translation tool for the Conference of the Parties of the Minamata Convention on Mercury (COP-1) delegates and others attending the Convention to inform them about the latest mercury science and the gaps in knowledge.
 They summarize information from all four papers pertaining to Policy, Air, Land and Water.